Network Centrality and Clustering

 As this example shows, minimum cut is not, in general, a good approach for clustering or partitioning.

-To get a more useful partition, we need to define a new goal: finding a balanced cut.
+To get a more useful partition, we need to define a new goal.
+The new goal will be to find a balanced cut.

 Balanced Cuts